adrian154/blog/blogposts/mobspawning.md

 | Water ambient               | Fish                   |
 | Miscellaneous               | Boats, minecarts, etc. |

+Mobs in the miscellaneous category are generally not involved in mob spawning.

 # Mob Cap Basics

 The first spawning-related action that occurs during a game tick is the evaluation of the mob caps.
 During this step, the game iterates through all loaded entities and counts how many mobs in each category exist.
 The basic idea behind the mob cap is that the number of mobs in each category that can spawn in the world is limited to a base setting for that category times the number of players.
 (Technically, the global mob cap is based on the number of loaded chunks, but this fact isn't really important unless players are clumped close together.)